andrewbonas/grid_framework/README.md

 ## Breakpoints

 Predefined breakpoints are included for a responsive design.
-The breakpoints are inspired by Bootstrap:
+The breakpoints are inspired by Bootstrap:<br>
 Large: min 992px, Medium: 768px-992px, Small: max 768px.

 These breakpoints can be defined with the columns: